nesono/repo_structure/PUBLISHING.md

 Simple check list to go through for creating a new release

-- [ ] Create PR with updated version strings with new version string, e.g. search and replace all occurrences of v0.3.4
+- [ ] Create PR with updated version strings with new version string, e.g. search and replace all occurrences of "0.3.4" (without v prefix!)
-- [ ] Merge PR
+- [ ] Merge that PR
 - [ ] Create new release on GitHub (with the new tag)

 Important to note is that the time between merging the PR with the new release